jadenScali/noter/README.md

 ## Example Usage

-1. Start program (make sure your conda enviornment is active if you used conda)
+1. Start program (make sure your conda environment is active if you used conda)
      ```bash
      python main.py
      ```

 2. Follow the instructions and create your classes

-4. Select 3 (Summarize from transcript)
+4. Select ```3``` (summarise from transcript)

-5. Use the ```samples/cs50_SQL_transcript.txt``` to summarize the sample transcipt
+5. Use the ```samples/cs50_SQL_transcript.txt``` to summarise the sample transcript

-6. Fill out the remaining feilds.
+6. Fill out the remaining fields.

-7. Note for ```Lecture #``` you can use decimal numbers espically if you want to create multiple summaries for the same transcript
+7. Note for ```Lecture #``` you can use decimal numbers especially if you want to create multiple summaries for the same transcript

 8. After the summary sheet is created you can check it under the ```summaries``` folder at the path ```notes/COURSE_CODE/summaries```

 9. To properly view the .md file use a Markdown viewer in or out of your IDE.
-If you're using vsCode there r good extentions you should use to properly display the Latex math symbols
+If you're using vsCode there are good extensions you should use to properly display the Latex math symbols